tavisit/PC_Benchmark/README.md

 All the other private methods should be:

-1. BenchmarkSHA256 -> Run a benchmark which runs a simple string to sha256 algorithm and measure its execution frequency
+1. BenchmarkSHA256 -> Run a benchmark which runs a simple string to sha256 algorithm and measure its execution MIPS
-2. BenchmarkPower -> Run a benchmark which runs the power function and measure its execution frequency
+2. BenchmarkPower -> Run a benchmark which runs the power function and measure its execution MIPS
-3. BenchmarkForLoops -> Run a benchmark which runs a big loop and measure its execution frequency
+3. BenchmarkForLoops -> Run a benchmark which runs a big loop and measure its execution MIPS
 4. BenchmarkSimpleOperations -> Run a benchmark which runs a simple addition and substraction and measure its clock cycles

 All the Benchmark named methods will run multiple times and average the results, in order to obtain a more consistent measurement.